Viswonathan06/INTEL_Hackathon/README.md

     Step 6: Run the following command to run the build shell file for the 3DDFA_V2 facial feature extraction algorithm
 >```sh build.sh```

+    Step 7: The code only needs to be ran on one single file.
+This can be done in two ways:
+>a.
+By running the notebook named ```website.ipynb``` **OR**<br></br>
-    Step 7: Run the code through the following command
+>b.
+Run the code through the following command <br>
 >```python3 website.py```

-The Flask server should start and be accessible at http://localhost:5050/
+**The Flask server should start and be accessible at http://localhost:5050/**

+    Step 8 :On accessing the webpage, you will be prompted to choose a video of the participant you want to evaluate the personality for.

+    Step 9: Choose the example video already present in the videos directory or move a video that you want to evaluate for.

+**Note: The video has to be present in the videos directory for the application to function properly.
+Do not include 'video' in the video name.**

+    Step 10: The webpage will now take a few seconds to evaluate and show you the OCEAN and 'interview' values.
 <br></br>

 ## Block Diagram
 ![Overall Design](./Design%20Drawings/High%20Level%20Design%20Block%20Diagram.jpeg)